Bust-A-Move Bash!: Controls

 For all modes except shooting mode, there are three control schemes involving the Wii Remote that are used to control the bubble shooter: baton, gun and easy-gun.
 Gun and easy gun utilize the pointer to determine the angle of the next shot, with easy gun displaying the pointer's cursor.
 Baton involves holding the Wii Remote upright and tilting it left or right to determine the shooting angle.
 The baton control scheme is the only control scheme available for multiplayer contestants using a Nunchuk, and the Classic Controller uses both analog sticks to aim the shooter.
 Bubble-swapping is mapped to the down button on the d-pad for the Wii Remote and Classic Controller, or a downward flick of the Nunchuk's analog stick.

 Development

 Ken Gold, the vice president of Majesco marketing, stated that Majesco wanted Bash! to "maximize the intuitive nature of the Wii controller to create a revolutionary offering of the highly popular Bust-A-Move franchise", eventually leading to the idea of leveraging the Wii Remote's expansion capabilities to allow up to eight players to compete on a single screen by having two players share one Wii controller by each holding one of its two individual parts - the remote itself or its external controller.

 Reception

 Bust-A-Move Bash! received "mixed" reviews according to the review aggregation website Metacritic.
+IGNs Mark Birnbaum described it as "a step backwards for the series."
+Birnbaum criticized the game's control scheme as "lack[ing] ergonomic foresight" when playing with the Wii Remote and Nunchuk, its graphics as "lackluster" and too similar to the Dreamcast version, its multiplayer as "devoid of fun due to its emphasis on chaos rather than skill", and shooting mode, which criticisms he directed at the entire game, as "poorly implemented, tacked-on, and lacking inspiration."
+Despite this, Birnbaum praised its number of puzzles and its faithfulness to the original game.